quarterback/june2023site/src/pages/tennis.md

 Ron Bronson is entering his 5th year as head coach of the girl's tennis program at Catlin Gabel School in Portland.
-Since taking the helm of the Eagles, In 2022, the school won its 6th OSAA state title in dominant fashion, and during the pandemic-shortened 2021 season, won the Oregontennis.com 3A team dual state championship.
+The Eagles won the 2022 OSAA 4A/1A state title, and the Oregon 3A Championship in 2021.

-Under Bronson, the program won back-to-back District titles and haven't lost a dual match in conference play since 2019.
-He coached the 2023 4A State Doubles championship, only the 2nd Catlin Gabel girls duo to win a doubles title, and the first since 1996.
-Two former Eagles have gone on to play Division 1 including two-time State singles semi-finalist Anna Semler, who also teamed up with Rachel Yoken in 2020 to claim the 3A doubles title.
-3-time All-State selection Lola Diaz Gonzalez was a state finalist in 2022, claimed the 3A singles title in 2021, and three district titles during his standout career.
+His squads are a remarkable 31-0 in conference play since 2020, and have won two team District titles.
+In 2023, he coached the 4A/1A Girls Doubles state champions, only the 2nd Catlin Gabel girls duo to win a doubles title (first since 1996.)
+11 Eagles have earned All-State honors, and two have gone to play Division 1 athletics.
+11 players have earned All-State honors during Bronson's leadership since 2020.

-Coach Bronson was named 2022-23 4A Girls State Coach of the Year by the Oregon Athletic Coaches Association, and has been honored twice as a Regional/District Coach of the Year in different states.
+Coach Bronson was named 2022-23 4A Girls State Coach of the Year by the Oregon Athletic Coaches Association, and has been honored twice as a Regional/District Coach of the Year during his career.

 Prior to Catlin Gabel, Coach Bronson was Boys Varsity Head Coach at Oregon City (OR), where the team earned OSAA All-State Academic Honors in 2019.
 During the pandemic, he concurrently led the boys & girls tennis program at Cheyenne Central (WY), and led the girls program to the South Regional & Conference title in 2022.
-While at Central, he coached two All-State selections including a state champion (Hailey Mathis, 2nd singles) and a state finalist (Ashli Smedley, 1st singles) en route to a 3rd place finish at state
+While at Central, he coached two All-State selections, including a girls state champion (2nd singles) & state finalist (1st singles).

 Over a decade earlier, he started his coaching career leading tennis programs at private camps in New England, as well as one season as the men's assistant coach at Aurora University (IL).